-If you’re very concerned about identity theft or have had your identity stolen, then a credit freeze is a great tool.
+If you’re concerned about identity theft or have had your identity stolen, then a credit freeze is a great tool.
 You’ll need to sacrifice some conveniences, but it will help you sleep better if you fear identity theft.

 Even soft credit pulls -- ones that don’t always impact your credit score-- require a credit lift.
 The types of organizations that will pull a soft credit check include cell phone companies, a potential employer for a background check, utility companies and credit score report agencies.

-The law that eliminates fees associated with credit freezes does not go into effect until sometime in September 2018.
 Once you’ve decided that a credit freeze is for you, you will need to contact each of the credit bureaus:

 Each credit bureau has slightly different steps to freeze your credit.
 Regardless of the bureau, you’ll need to have your personal information handy, such as your social security number.

 If you find you need to lift your credit freeze, you’ll need to contact each of the credit bureaus again.
 At this time you’ll need to provide your PIN.
 There is no fee to lift your freeze.
 The process is easy as long as you have your PIN ready.

 A credit freeze is just one way to prevent unwanted lines of credit.
 No one can completely prevent fraud, but there are ways to set yourself up for success.
 It’s important to learn how to protect yourself from computer threats and how to set up automatic alerts on your accounts.